dezanche/open_TR_RF_coil_connector/README.md

 The connector consists of a system-side and coil-side housing which are designed to mate.
 Each housing is made of off-the-shelf and 3D-printed parts that enclose and support the printed circuit boards (PCBs) which contain the electrical contacts.

 ### Connector Housing
-System-side and coil-side housing parts are defined in the [FreeCAD](https://www.freecad.org/) [file](housings/connector_full_3D_model.FCStd) which contains the full 3D model of the connector.
-Individual parts can be exported in various formats for fabrication.
+System-side and coil-side housing parts are defined in the [FreeCAD file](housings/connector_full_3D_model.FCStd) which contains the full 3D model of the connector.
+Individual parts can be exported from [FreeCAD](https://www.freecad.org/) to various formats for fabrication.
 The [bill of materials](housings/TR_RF_coil_connector_full_3D_BOM.md) lists off-the-shelf and other parts required to build the connector.

-A project may contain more than one housing.
-Therefore, each housing has to be associated to a unique identifier which is used in all the filenames relevant to that housing.
-The string \<coil-side> or \<system-side> has to be added after the identifier in the filename to distinguish the coil-side or system-side housing component, respectively.
-In case the system-side housing is designed to contemporarely host more than one coil-side connection (e.g., two different RF coil for TX and RX), another identifier (e.g., \<TX>, \<RX>) has to be added before the \<coil-side> string in the filename.
-As an example, a housing identified as *housing1* designed for an MR system which accept different TX and RX RF coil, can be made of files whose names are:
-- `housing1_system-side*.*`
-- `housing1_TX_coil-side*.*`
-- `housing1_RX_coil-side*.*`

-In case the housing is designed for a system operating with only one RF Coil for TX and RX, the filenames would be:
-- `housing1_system-side*.*`
-- `housing1_coil-side*.*`

-In general, all the components associated with the same housing identifier are supposed to be mated together.
-All the file relevant to the housing have to be collected inside the "housings" folder.
-A bill of materials (BOM) file has to be created for each housing according to the template provided in the "housings" folder.
-The BOM text filename should report the relevant housing identifier.
-3D-CAD models can be provided with any software of choice but an OpenSource software is always preferable (e.g., [FreeCAD](https://www.freecad.org/)).
-Despite of the 3D-CAD software used to design the housing of the connector, each part of the housing has to be designed to be effectively printed with standard FDM printers.
 Therefore, *stl* files have to be provided since they are the most common file format accepted by 3D printer software.
 These files have to be collected in the "exported" sub-folder and have to be named with the same convention described above.

 ### Connector Boards
-KiCAD files TBD
+[KiCAD](https://www.kicad.org/) files of the PCBs will be provided in the [boards](boards/) directory.

 ### Mating Tables
 Despite the minimum requirement of one coil-side and system-side board per housing, more boards can be designed for each housing.
 As a consequence, each system-side board might mate only with some of the coil-side boards and viceversa. *Mating Tables* allow to immediatly retrive this information and should be reported for each housing in a dedicated Markdown file named "MatingTables.md".
 An example is provided in the relevant file available with this Template Repository